About

 I was born in central Kentucky, grew up in northern Alabama, and earned my undergraduate degree in psychology from Mississippi State University.
 I earned my Ph.D. in counseling psychology from Colorado State University in 2013, after completing an APA-accredited doctoral internship at Duke University Counseling and Psychological Services.

-I provide care to kids and adults with a wide range of issues, but I especially enjoy working with people with anxiety problems, autism, and ADHD.
+I provide care to kids and adults with a wide range of issues, but I especially enjoy working with people with anxiety, autism, and ADHD.
 I have specialized training in cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), comprehensive psychological assessment, and career assessment and counseling.
 I am also trained in SPACE (Supportive Parenting for Anxious Childhood Emotions), a parent-focused treatment for anxiety and OCD in children and teenagers.
 I have provided therapy, consultation, and assessment to children, adults, and families in many different settings, including university counseling centers, a university career center, community colleges, a community mental health clinic, a public school district, and independent schools.
 I am an LGBTQ-affirming therapist and often work with clients who identify as part of the LGBTQIA+ community.